 Nessus 8.10.0 and later supports the ability to downgrade Nessus to a previous version of Nessus.
-You cannot downgrade to a version prior to 8.10.0.
+You cannot downgrade to a version before 8.10.0.

-Turn off automatic software updates by doing any of the following:
+Turn off automatic software updates by doing either of the following:

-However, you change your Nessus Update Plan setting to Delay updates, staying on an older release.
+Set the Nessus Update Plan to determine what version Nessus automatically updates to.
+To automatically downgrade, select Delay updates, staying on an older release.

 Note: If you change your update plan and have automatic updates enabled, Nessus may immediately update to align with the version represented by your selected plan.
 Nessus may either upgrade or downgrade versions.